My Favourite Travel Products

 Over the past couple of years, I have become a raving fan of a number of ethical fashion brands who share my passion for sustainability.

 - Craghoppers – Craghoppers are committed to sustainability, with fabrics made from recycled materials, responsible sourcing and charitable partnerships.
 My favourite range that Craghoppers make is Nosilife.
-Each item of Nosilife clothing features insect repellent technology built into the fabric, making it an ethical and eco-friendly way to keep those pesky biting insects away when you’re travelling.
+Each item of Nosilife clothing features insect repellent technology built into the fabric, making it an ethical and eco-friendly way to keep those pesky biting insects away when you’re travelling to the jungle or anywhere humid.
 Head to craghoppers.com to see the full range.

 - tentree – I adore tentree clothes.
 They’re incredibly well made, beautifully designed and all with the planet in mind.
 They use sustainable practices, ethical manufacturing and recycled materials in all their garments.
 Plus, for every item purchased, tentree will plant 10 trees in places the planet needs it most.
 What’s not to love?
 Browse the site here.